 Steps

-When building your desired flow, you can chain as many steps as you want.
-For example, you can ask your end-users to submit their email address in one step, then use their contact information to shoot them an email in the next step.
+For example, you can ask your end-users to submit their email address in one step, and in the next step you can reuse their email address to send them an email message.

 All steps have an input, an output or both.
 You can use the output of a step as another step's input.
 Steps are executed sequentially when you run your flow.